- School Counselor-Student Assignments

 - Social/Emotional Counseling

 Students are assigned to a school counselor primarily using an alphabetical system upon entering the ninth grade.
-They will be assigned to the same school counselor for their four years of high school.
+Some students are assigned to a school counselor outside of their alphabetical breakdown in order to keep family members together as well as balance counselor caseloads most effectively.
+Students are assigned to the same school counselor for their four years of high school.
 Students may schedule a meeting using their school counselor's google calendar.
 School counselors are available to students for personal, academic and post-high school counseling.

-Professional school counselors, formerly referred to as "guidance counselors," provide a wide range of services in the schools, based on individual student needs, strengths, interests and goals.
+Professional school counselors provide a wide range of services in the schools based on individual student needs, strengths, interests and goals.
 Staples school counselors are an integral part of the total educational experience through which students prepare for meaningful and rewarding lives as productive members of a changing society.
 Throughout the year, school counselors see students in all grade levels with academic as well as social and emotional issues.
 Urgent situations may arise that are treated as highest priority.
 PPTs and 504s, meetings, conferring with teachers, parents, nurses and administrators, as well as phone calls and emails take time and are all necessary to do the job right.
 School counselors are often the first person that students, parents, and school staff come to with a question or concern.
 School counselors strive for personalization, are passionate about their job, and work hard to do the very best they can for their students.

 - Academic - Academic Guidance